evanthegrayt/standup_md/README.md

                                If DATE is passed, will print entry for DATE, if it exists.
                                DATE must be in the same format as file-name-format
 ```

-Any options not set in this file will retain their default values.
-Note that if
-you change `file_name_format`, and don't use a month or year, there will only
-ever be one standup file.
-This could cause issues long-term, as the files will
-get large over time and possibly cause performance issues.

 #### Using Existing Standup Files
 If you already have a directory of existing standup files, you can use them, but